HenryAWE/PapilioCharontis/doc/en/script.md

 # Script
-Script used to control the formatting output
+Script used to control the formatting output.
-If you need to directly embed script into C++ code, [raw string literal](https://en.cppreference.com/w/cpp/language/string_literal) feature of C++ 11 is recommended.
+If you need to directly embed the script into C++ code, the [raw string literal](https://en.cppreference.com/w/cpp/language/string_literal) feature of C++ 11 is recommended.

 ## Arguments
 - Integral Argument: Only contains decimal number, cannot starts by `0`.
 Index starts from `0`, corresponding to the argument in argument list.